-Bears can be found in most corners of North America, which is home to three distinct species: the American black bear, the brown bear (also called grizzlies), and the polar bear.
-While they are beautiful animals to watch from afar, you probably don’t want to encounter bears while camping.
+Bear country can be found in most corners of North America, which is home to three distinct species: the American black bear, the brown bear (also called grizzly bears), and the polar bear.
+While they are beautiful animals to watch from afar, you don’t want to have a bear encounter while camping.

 Many people are aware of this safety precaution, but few understand the whole picture.
 Tupperware containers, plastic bags, cans or bottles, and even coolers are not enough to withhold the smell of food, oils, or drinks.
 A bear’s sense of smell is nearly 2,000 times greater than a human, so we have to think of that extreme capability while camping.

 Never store any form of food or drink inside a tent, and be sure all campers are aware of this important safety precaution.
-Even bear-proof containers should still be stored well away from a tent site.
+Even odor-proof bear canisters should still be stored well away from the sleeping area — aka your tent campsite.

 READ MORE: 8 Best Tips for Wilderness Camping

 The safest way to avoid pet and bear conflicts is to leave pets at home, particularly if you are going to be wilderness camping.
 However, many travelers enjoy camping with their furry friends, which brings with it a few extra hazards.
-Always keep your pets leashed when visiting a campground, and never let them roam free or out of sight.
+Always keep your pets on a leash when visiting a campground, and never let them roam free or out of sight.